-Diu Island is also host to Festa De Diu, Asia’s longest beach festival that is held from December till February.
+Diu Island is also host to Festa De Diu, Asia’s longest beach festival which is held from December to February.
 Many singers, live musicians and artists come together to showcase a variety of performances.
-Many workshops and fun activities are also part of this months-long festival.
+Many workshops and fun activities are also part of this month-long festival.

 Fun Facts about Diu Island